 - Candidates for the Legislature

-Those requests can be made by going to https://jcope.ny.gov/records_request and submitting the fillable form.
+Those requests can be made by going to jcope.ny.gov, then navigating to 'Media Center' and clicking 'Records Access Requests' from the drop down menu and submitting the fillable form.